 - Gallery 5: Enjoy the fresh air and explore winds, tides, and natural phenomena.

 - The Embarcadero and the Koret Foundation Bay Walk are the free outdoor spaces at the Exploratorium open to the public.
 The Koret Foundation Bay Walk offers intriguing exhibits that showcase natural Bay elements; among other sensations, the Embarcadero has the ever-popular Fog Bridge #72494, which envelopes visitors in a gauzy mist that emulates San Francisco’s famous weather patterns.

 How to Visit the Exploratorium Like a Pro

-For Exploratorium discounts, you can either wait until one of the community days (during which visitors can pay what they wish), or you can pick up a San Francisco CityPASS, which will save you 45% on top Bay Area tourist attractions.
+For Exploratorium discounts, you can either wait until one of the community days (during which visitors can pay what they wish), or you can pick up a San Francisco CityPASS® tickets, which will save you on top Bay Area tourist attractions.
 Along with the Exploratorium, you’ll get discounted admission to other top spots like the San Francisco Museum of Modern Art, Aquarium of the Bay, and more.
-A CityPASS is perfect for San Fran residents or those who want to explore all that this historic and cultural city has to offer.
+CityPASS® tickets are perfect for San Fran residents or those who want to explore all that this historic and cultural city has to offer.

-Exploratorium parking can be dicey on weekends and popular days, but there are plenty of options for those who choose to drive, including Pier 15 and 19 1/2 parking lots.
-Metered parking is available on Embarcadero as well.
+Parking near the Exploratorium can be dicey on weekends and popular days, but there are plenty of options for those who choose to drive, including Pier 15 and 19 1/2 parking lots.
+Metered parking is available on the Embarcadero as well.
 Bikers are welcome; the Exploratorium has plenty of bike rack space for visitors.